jundalisay/superb/content/en/research/socrates/simple-republic/book-6/chapter-1.md

-+++
+---
-title= "The True Philosopher"
+title: "The True Philosopher"
-heading= "Book 6 Chapter 1"
-date= 2015-09-09
+heading: "Chapter 1 of Book 6"
+date: 2015-09-30
-image= "/covers/republic.jpg"
+image: "/covers/republic.jpg"
-description= "A true philosopher-leader must love knowledge, learning, and have a good memory.
+description: "A true philosopher-leader must love knowledge, learning, and have a good memory.
 He must not be mean nor selfish.
-Sophists corrupt philosophers by tapping into shallow public opinion" linkf= "/research/socrates/simple-republic/book-6/chapter-2/" linkftext= "Chapter 2" linkb= "/research/socrates/simple-republic/book-5/chapter-3/" linkbtext= "Chapter 3" icon= "/icons/soc.png"
+Sophists corrupt philosophers by tapping into shallow public opinion"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 {{< l a="Socrates" >}}
 The true philosophers have knowledge, while the false philosophers only have opinion.